An accessible guide to Vivid Sydney’s Light Walk

 Darling Harbour

-Darling Habour is home to some of Vivid Sydney’s most spectacular sights, including 23 nights of free live music at Tumbalong Nights, nightly laser show Laser Lightfall, and 22 chances to catch Star-Bound, the Vivid Sydney Drone Show.
+Darling Harbour is home to some of Vivid Sydney’s most spectacular sights, including 23 nights of free live music at Tumbalong Nights, nightly laser show Laser Lightfall and its supercharged version Sky Symphony: Fireworks, Lasers, Music.

-To provide a safe and comfortable experience for visitors with disability and their companions, an Accessible Viewable Area is available in Cockle Bay for both the Laser and Drone Shows.
+To provide a safe and comfortable experience for visitors with disability and their companions, an Accessible Viewable Area is available in Cockle Bay for Laser Lightfall and Sky Symphony.

-Accessible Viewable Area bookings are essential for Drone Show nights, but none are required to watch Laser Lightfall there from 6-11pm on Thursdays-Saturdays and Sunday 7 June.
-The Drone Show will also be live-streamed at Tumbalong Park, ideal for those looking to avoid crowds.
+Accessible Viewable Area bookings are essential for Sky Symphony nights, but none are required to watch Laser Lightfall there from 6-11pm on Thursdays-Saturdays and Sunday 7 June.

 Home of Tumbalong Nights, Tumbalong Park is the final stop of the Vivid Light Walk, and a chance to catch live sets from Australian indie icon Matt Corby, K-Pop star SHAUN and more.